 Barcelona, October 31, 2017 – Engineering applications have always been one of the most relevant interests among BCN3D users.
-Following the aim of enhancing the versatility of 3D printing and offer more dedicated solutions to the industry, BCN3D has developed a portfolio of technical materials under the label “BCN3D Filaments”.
+Following the aim of enhancing the versatility of 3D printing and offering more dedicated solutions to the industry, BCN3D has developed a portfolio of technical materials under the label “BCN3D Filaments”.

 These filaments are common polymers in several industries and cover the majority of the technical applications.
-The new portfolio released by BCN3D Technologies has been designed to deliver outstanding results for the Sigma and the Sigmax 3D printers, which include: PLA, ABS, Nylon, PET-G, a new reformulated PVA, TPU and Composites.
+The new portfolio released by BCN3D Technologies has been designed to deliver outstanding results for the Sigma and the Sigmax 3D printers, which include: PLA, ABS, Nylon, PET-G, a new reformulated PVA, TPU, and Composites.
 From now on, BCN3D Technologies will be adding more technical materials in order to provide the industry with the necessary materials.

 - Nylon: Extensively used material for its unique mechanical and chemical properties.
-Thanks to characteristics like durability, flexibility and resistance to corrosion, Nylon is ideal for multiple applications in the 3D printing field, like end-use parts or custom jigs and fixtures.
+Thanks to characteristics like durability, flexibility, and resistance to corrosion, Nylon is ideal for multiple applications in the 3D printing field, like end-use parts or custom jigs and fixtures.

 - PET-G: A globally used co-polyester, from plastic water bottles to cloth fibers, being 100% recyclable.
-As a technical material, PET-G provides better mechanical, chemical and thermal properties than PLA with the same ease of use.
+As a technical material, PET-G provides better mechanical, chemical, and thermal properties than PLA with the same ease of use.

 - ABS: Is one of the most common technical materials in several industries around the globe.
 Its great mechanical and thermal behavior makes ABS the ideal polymer for countless applications.
-Traditionally it has been a challenging material to print with FFF printers, however the new re-formulated ABS ensures a good interlayer adhesion and warping reduction.
+Traditionally it has been a challenging material to print with FFF printers, however, the new re-formulated ABS ensures a good interlayer adhesion and warping reduction.

-Learn about which are the most common applications of each material, which are their properties and how to print with them on our new materials website: Click here
+Learn about which are the most common applications of each material, which are their properties, and how to print with them on our new materials website: Click here

-BCN3D Filaments are the recommended materials for our 3D Printers, however, as an open filament system, our products are compatible with third party materials for those users who are enthusiasts of other filament brands.
+BCN3D Filaments are the recommended materials for our 3D Printers, however, as an open filament system, our products are compatible with third-party materials for those users who are enthusiasts of other filament brands.